nscamp/nscamp/index.md

 **Or** maybe you just want to make some new friends in the iOS/OSX community.
 Most importantly the atmosphere is social and supportive.

-You don't have to be a great coder to go
+You don't have to be a great coder to go.

 Basically it is what [railscamp](http://railscamp.com) is for the ruby community.